More Manufacturing Work Returns to U.S. Shores

 “China was an incredible deal for everybody because the government made it easy to put a plant there,” said Harold Sirkin, co-author of the Boston Consulting report “U.S. Manufacturing Nears the Tipping Point: Which Industries, Why, and How Much?”

 Companies looking to cut costs were lured into outsourcing parts production to China or building plants.
-Attractions included cheap land, a fixed currency, financial incentives, government-funded infrastructure improvements and wages of less than $1 per hour, according to the report.
+According to the report, attractions included cheap land, a fixed currency, financial incentives, government-funded infrastructure improvements, and wages of less than $1 per hour.

 For example, the most recent contract between Ford Motor Co. and the United Auto Workers allows the company to hire entry-level workers for $15.78 an hour, which is about half of what veteran union workers are paid.
 As a result, Ford committed to add 5,750 jobs.
 In total, Ford plans to add 12,000 jobs by 2015.
-A portion of those jobs will be in-sourced from Mexico, China and Japan.
+Some of those jobs will be outsourced from Mexico, China and Japan.

 Moving production to the U.S. isn’t always so easy, however.
-Jeff Bollengier, president and co-founder of California-based Simple Wave LLC, which makes a nonspill bowl called CaliBowl, said for his company it meant having to ship machines across the ocean.
+Jeff Bollengier, president and co-founder of California-based Simple Wave LLC, which makes a non-spill bowl called CaliBowl, said it meant having to ship machines across the ocean for his company.

 The move was completed in October, but his plant wasn’t fully operational until late February — two months later than expected.
 In the interim, the company lost customers because it couldn’t fill orders while the tools were being shipped.
 Sales plummeted, Bollengier said.

 “You take a big hit to do the right thing,” he said, adding that the company’s decision to shift production followed encouragement from distributors.
-“They were saying they would go gangbusters for this if the bowls were USA,” Bollengier said.
-“The bulk of our business is international, and consumers around the world trust American-made.”
+“They were saying they would go gangbusters for this if the bowls were the USA,” Bollengier said.
+“Most of our business is international, and consumers worldwide trust American-made.”

-Some companies have moved back to the U.S. because of Chinese firms ripping off their designs.
+Some companies have returned to the U.S. because Chinese firms are ripping off their designs.

 That’s the case for Peerless Industries Inc., which decided in 2009 to buy equipment to make in-house its aluminum mounts that are used to fix flat-panel televisions to walls.
 The move followed nearly a decade of dealing with Chinese companies copying their products, said Michael Campagna, the company’s president and chief operating officer.

 Campagna said the company retained the workers it agreed to.
-But as a result of the slow economy, Peerless hasn’t hired all the full-time workers it expected to add.
+However, due to the slow economy, Peerless hasn’t hired all the full-time workers it expected to add.
 Its 480-person workforce includes 170 temporary workers.

 If sales rise to the point where the Aurora plant can’t meet demand, Campagna said he would expand the company’s manufacturing plant in Mexico rather than increase production in the U.S. or return to China.
 “China is not as competitive as it was 5 to 10 years ago,” he said, adding that Mexico, once again, seems more attractive.